marc-thieme/frame-it/README.typ

   You can define different classes or types of frames, which alter the substitute and the frame's color.
 As shown here, this is an example frame.
   You can create as many different kinds as you want.

-  As long as all kinds use the same identifier with `make-frames`, they share a common counter.
+  As long as all kinds use the same identifier with `frames`, they share a common counter.
 ]

 = Quick Start